 Within this university-enterprise environment, we have collaborated since 2007 and 2008, respectively, on two masters degree courses.
 The first of these is a masters course in retail with the aforementioned College of International Business (ESCI), part of the Pompeu Fabra University, specifically aimed at management in stores.
-The second is a masters course in fashion and design management with the Higher School of Design (ESDI) which covers aspects relating to the creation of collections and all aspects of management.
+The second is a masters course in fashion and design management with the Higher School of Design (ESDI) and the Autonomous University of Barcelona (UAB) which covers aspects relating to the creation of collections and all aspects of management.
 We believe we have contributed academic knowledge and professional experience, given that executives and managers of Mango are giving lectures directly alongside the teaching staff of said schools.

 Towards the end of the 2006 financial year, we made the initial contacts for cooperation with the Ministry of Health and Consumer Affairs (through the National Consumer Council) and other business groups, bodies and representatives of fashion designers in the sector, in order to consider the creation of certain guidelines for the standardisation of garment sizes in Spain.
-We have continued with this collaboration during the 2009 financial year.
+We have continued with this collaboration during the 2010 financial year.

 In September 2007, we participated for the first time in the international initiative, Multi-fibre Agreement (MFA), a forum whose principal aim is dialogue, collaboration and joint effort among various organisations (companies, public institutions and social organisations) in order to advance in CSR areas, in particular with local employees and communities, in the various production areas within the textile sector.
-In February 2010, Mango assumed responsibility for coordinating the Morocco work group for a period of one year.
+In February 2010, Mango assumed responsibility for coordinating the Morocco group for a period of one year.

-In November 2008, we signed a cooperation agreement with the Foundation for the Adoption, Fostering and Defence of Animals (FAADA) in which we ratified and reinforced the policies and commitments previously established in our organisation regarding the use of animal fur.
+In November 2008, we signed a cooperation agreement with the Foundation for the Adoption, Fostering and Defence of Animals (FAADA), belonging to the international coalition Fur Free Aliance (FFA) in which we ratified and reinforced the policies and commitments previously established in our organisation regarding the use of animal fur.